-On Independent Bookstore Day, the Bay Area celebrates the wide variety of bookstore owners that work extra hard to provide the right mix of products and programming to their local customers.
+On Independent Bookstore Day, the Bay Area celebrates the wide variety of bookstore owners who work extra hard to provide the right mix of products and programming to their local customers.

 “It's a big commitment these days to invest in a book—both time-wise and money-wise—so it's very important to us to have customers walk out with a treasure,” says Finlay, who loves recommending titles to customers of the bookstore she and her husband Jon Burchard took over four years ago and transformed into a Downtown Vallejo destination.
 “I've had people yell out their car windows or stop me in the grocery store or the vet's office to tell me about how much they loved the book I recommended—it makes my whole day!”

 Follow the map below to find the best independent bookstores around the San Francisco Bay and read on for a guide to some standouts—even in our book-blessed region.

 Ask anyone within a stone’s throw of Vallejo about their favorite bookstore and you’ll get an earful about Alibi.
 Located on the historic North Bay town’s classic Marin Street, Alibi keeps its customers happy with a great kid’s section, an informative social media feed, a wide selection of titles by diverse authors and, most of all, its helpful owners, who’ll point you to everything from the latest thriller to the best place to get a sandwich nearby.

 Corte Madera and Ferry Building, San Francisco